Buggaboo/dart-ast-json/README.md

 6. [No support for non scalar struct fields, e.g. `int[100][100] meh`](https://github.com/timsneath/dart_console/blob/28f333aff8f508d10c0bf8431b54bbb813584cbd/lib/src/ffi/unix/termios.dart#L87-L127)

 ## Workarounds
-0. Each struct depends on the largest member (e.g. another struct), to determine its alignment and padding, use -Wpadded in clang
+0. Each struct depends on the largest member (e.g. another struct), to determine its alignment and padding, use `-Wpadded` in clang
 1. Just don't, especially for big padded structs, don't overflow the stack.
 2. Just do it.
-3. Clang has a '-Wpadded' that could provide clues on how to spatially optimize (instead of packing)
+3. Clang has a `-Wpadded` that could provide clues on how to spatially optimize (instead of packing)
 4. Don't.
 Instead use a machine word sized integer, and provide masking where necessary; explicit is better.
 5. Use Struct from dart's FFI, but use a single memory location, e.g. a `Pointer<Void>` as the only field.
 6. The workaround is to repeatedly state the field `@Int32 meh_00; @Int32 meh_01; // etc.` to determine the proper alignment and padding.
 Yuck.